 About the Book:

-The Girl Who Lived in a Shoe and other Torn-Up Tales will be released on November 6, 2020.
+The Girl Who Lived in a Shoe and other Torn-Up Tales is an 88-page collection of illustrated, fractured fairy tales for children of all ages that is written at a second- and third-grade reading level.
 Ask for it at your local bookstore, or order it via IndieBound.
 The paperback and ebook versions are also available at Amazon.

 About the Authors: